jpratt9/john-pratt.com/src/frontend/content/posts/data-modernization-services/index.md

 <iframe width="100%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/IZUW6psSinc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Jumping into a data modernization project without a clear roadmap is a recipe for disaster.
-It's like setting off on a major expedition with no map and no compass—you'll get lost, waste resources, and almost certainly end up somewhere you didn't intend to be.
+It's like setting off on a major expedition with no map and no compass - you'll get lost, waste resources, and almost certainly end up somewhere you didn't intend to be.

 A well-structured implementation roadmap turns that potential chaos into a predictable, step-by-step process.
 It breaks the massive undertaking into four manageable phases, allowing you to secure early wins, build momentum, and ensure your final destination is exactly where your business needs it to be.

 ### Phase 1: Assessment and Strategy

 Before you can build anything new, you have to know exactly what you're working with.
 This first phase is all about discovery.
-It's a deep dive into your current data landscape to audit everything—the outdated systems, the siloed information, the clunky processes, and all the hidden costs holding you back.
+It's a deep dive into your current data landscape to audit everything - the outdated systems, the siloed information, the clunky processes, and all the hidden costs holding you back.

 Think of it as the home inspection before a major renovation.
 You need to know where the foundation is weak and what's hiding behind the walls before you can draw up a blueprint for your dream home.